 Universities in Nottingham

-The city’s two main universities are Nottingham Trent University and the University of Nottingham.
-Thanks to these two, Nottingham is one of a few English cities outside of London to have two universities inside the top 40 of the 2020 version of the respected University league tables published by the Guardian.
+The city’s two main universities are the University of Nottingham and Nottingham Trent University.
+Thanks to these two, Nottingham is one of the few English cities outside of London to have two universities ranked as being among the 1,000 best universities in the world by QS.

 How do I apply for student accommodation in Nottingham?

 Student.com makes it easy for you to book student accommodation in Nottingham.
-You can use our intuitive search filter and mapping feature to compare and locate different student residences in Nottingham to find your ideal match.
+You can use our intuitive search filters and mapping feature to compare and locate different student residences in Nottingham to find your ideal student home.

-Click ‘Enquire’ or ‘Book Now’ on the property page after you’ve found your preferred student housing.
+After you’ve found your preferred student housing, go to the property page by clicking ‘View rooms’.
+On the property page you’ll need to choose your preferred room type and click ‘Enquire’ or ‘Book now’.
 One of our booking consultants will then call you and inform you of the next steps.